invariantlabs-ai/invariant/README.md

 * Expressive rule language for defining security policies and constraints with support for incremental checking.

-* Dataflow analysis for tracking flows of private data within agents, APIs and services.
+* Dataflow analysis for tracking flows of private and untrusted data inbetween agents, APIs and services.

 * Real-time monitoring and analysis of AI agents and other tool-calling LLM applications.